califano-lab/single-cell-pipeline/README.md

 ### R1 Network Generation

 **NOTE:** Because ARACNe takes a considerable amount of time to run, we recommend setting up a cluster-based implementation.
-For ease-of-use in this tutorial, we have included the networks generated in this analysis within the tutorial, so that you do not need to generate them yourself.
+For ease-of-use in this tutorial, we have included the networks generated in this analysis within the tutorial.
 We encourage you to still read an understand this section, but you can also skip directly to **R1 Clustering**.

 For a detailed tutorial on how to use ARACNe-AP, consult the tutorial here: https://github.com/califano-lab/ARACNe-AP/blob/master/README.md